Oluwasetemi/css-note/slides.md

 <h3 class="text-center animate-slide-in-down bg-purple p-4 mb-6">Fill Modes</h3>

-The <kbd>animation-fill-mode</kbd> CSS property controls how an element should be styled before and after an animation runs.
+The `animation-fill-mode` CSS property controls how an element should be styled before and after an animation runs.

 For instance, if you want the element to fade out smoothly after the animation completes, animation-fill-mode ensures the element doesn’t abruptly reappear or reset its styles once the animation ends.